PhilomenaMusili/Random-Quote-Machine/README.md

 The Random Quote Machine is a web application that displays random inspirational quotes.
 It fetches quotes from the [Type.fit API](https://type.fit/api/quotes) and allows users to get a new quote and share quotes on social media platforms.
 ## Preview
+This is just an overview of how the random quote machine works

 ![Preview](Quotes.png)

 ## Getting Started

 To run the Random Quote Machine locally, follow these steps: